-Texas Baptist Men (TBM): An initial team arrived on March 3 and have been assessing the damage.
-TBM has received requests for debris cleanup assistance and 40 pending cleanup requests for fire recovery, chainsaw, and heavy equipment.
+Texas Baptist Men (TBM): TBM has received requests for debris cleanup assistance and 40 pending cleanup requests for fire recovery, chainsaw, and heavy equipment.
 Services provided by TBM as of March 7, include a total of 2,392.5 hours logged by volunteers, 803 meals prepared, 51 damage assessments completed, 141 hours of heavy equipment operations, 144 showers, and 53 loads of laundry provided to volunteers and victims.

-The Southern Baptist of Texas Convention (SBTC): SBTC has prepared 1,678.5 meals as of March 9.
+The Southern Baptist of Texas Convention (SBTC): SBTC has prepared 1785 meals as of March 9.
 The states of Kentucky and Arkansas have sent several loads of hay, and one load was received from Waxahachie, TX.
 A Quick Response Feeding Unit continues to support the operation.
 Clean up and Recovery Units will work through March 14.
-Three clean-up assistance jobs have been completed by SBTC, 11 clean-up assistance jobs were completed by other groups and 25 requests remain open.
+Six clean-up assistance jobs have been completed by SBTC, 11 clean-up assistance jobs were completed by other groups and 25 requests remain open.
+STBC has 51 active volunteers.

-The Salvation Army (TSA): As of March 8, TSA has distributed 1,984 meals, 2,192 snacks, 2,149 drinks, 158 comfort/hygiene kits and 15 TSA store vouchers.
+The Salvation Army (TSA): As of March 9, TSA has distributed 1,984 meals, 2,192 snacks, 2,194 drinks, 158 comfort/hygiene kits and 15 TSA store vouchers.
 Emotional & Spiritual Care teams will continue to support the community through next week.
 At the request of the Borger Fire Department, the Borger Service Unit provided meals to the fire station.
 The Pampa Service Unit will participate in the MARC in Canadian over the weekend.
 ESC personnel will be present.